haskell-mafia/zodiac/doc/spec/TSRPv1.md

 List of authenticated headers
 -----------------------------

-This value is a list of header names of headers included in the *canonical request*.
-The list is sorted lexicographically and all values are converted to lowercase; the list is rendered with values separated by commas.
+The list of *authenticated headers* is constructed from the header names of the headers included in the canonical request.
+The list is sorted lexicographically and all values are converted to lowercase;
+the list is rendered with values separated by commas.

+When computed by the *client*, this value shall be the header names of all headers included in the *Request headers* value described above.

+When computed by the *server*, this value shall be the list of authenticated headers described in the *Authentication header* section.

 An example value is "host,myheader1,myheader2,x-content-type".